zay168/zay168/README.md

 # Zayd Al Sarraf

-Seconde parcours Europe at Lycée Sévigné (Paris 5e).
 I build AI tools, research prototypes, and full-stack web apps — with a particular focus on language models and the kinds of products they make possible.

 ## Featured projects